 Make this basic homemade marinara sauce in a jiffy.
-It’s rich in flavour, hearty, easy to make, and has no added sugar.
+It’s rich in flavor, hearty, easy to make, and has no added sugar.
+This hearty marinara sauce makes for an amazing pasta sauce or dipping sauce.

 - After around 20 minutes, your sauce should have thickened.
 If you want a smoother sauce, you can use an immersion blender on the sauce.